 To discover how incredibly sublime his thoughts are, read Focus on the Log in Your Own Eye.
 It’s about guilt and morality, as seen from a viewpoint of somebody who’s spiritual but not religious.
 Through words, Foley’s reader searches for the Higher Power that lays within and ends up bracingly self-aware.

-When somebody welcomes me with “Hello, Beautiful Being”, I know from the start that that is going to be a beginning of a wonderful friendship.
+When somebody welcomes me with “Hello, Beautiful Being”, I know from the start that that is going to be the beginning of a wonderful friendship.

 Here’s a short one: There is one problem / with acquiring any Wisdom / you ought to keep living it / it stares at you at every turn / as if bright headlights…